wajdihh/timeboxing-microservices/docs/ADRs/ADR-007-testing-strategy.md

-# 🧪 TimeBoxing Testing Strategy
+# ✅ ADR-007:TimeBoxing Testing Strategy

 This document outlines the **testing strategy** for all microservices in the TimeBoxing project, aligned with **DDD** and **Hexagonal Architecture** principles.
 It includes **ADR-008** to formalize our decision-making.